 TRANSFER RECIPIENT OPTIONS:

-Off network recipients can choose one of three options once a transfer has been sent to them via text or email:
+Recipients can choose one of three options once a transfer has been sent to them via text or email:

 Debit Card – enter their debit card information to receive funds transfer directly to their checking account.
-Cross bank funds transfers (between banks and across other bank networks) can take from 1-3 business days which is the typical expectation for a debit card transaction.
+First Security Bank to First Security Bank transfers (both sender and receiver account holders bank with First Security) and NYCE network banks are immediate transfers.
+Cross bank funds transfers (between banks and across other bank networks) can take from 1-3 business days, which is the typical expectation for a debit card transaction.

 PayPal – when recipient chooses PayPal as their receiving option, they are presented with the login screen to access their PayPal account and can then choose the options available to them through their PayPal account.